Macrometacorp/docs/docs/search/patterns.md

 Phrase search allows for searching for phrases and nearby words in full text.
 One may also specify how many arbitrary tokens may occur between the defined tokens for word proximity searches.
 We can use the same search view defined in the previous section here as well.

-Let's search for hotel review comments which say "rooms are small" and select the hotel names and their review ratings.
+Let's search for hotel review comments which say `rooms are small` and select the hotel names and their review ratings.

 ```sql
 FOR review IN sample1_view8